IBM/perform-crud-operations-using-crunchy-Postgresaql-for-kubernetes-operator-rhm/README.md

 - A new window will open with the login token details.
 See below screenshot for details.
 Copy the login token as per the below screenshot.
 ![](doc/source/images/Login-Token.png)

-- Once you login you would see a similar screen as shown below.
+- In terminal, paste the login command, Once you login you would see a similar screen as shown below.
 ![](doc/source/images/CLI-Login.png)

 ### Step 4: Create and Deploy CrunchyDB Operator on OpenShift Cluster and Create a database.